TMJ Pain and Temporomandibular Disorders (TMD)

 What causes TMJ pain and TMD?

-TMJ pain is often caused by inflammation of the joint (capsulitis) or by internal derangement where the fibro-cartilage disc (meniscus) becomes pulled forward in the joint by the pterygoid masticatory muscles.
+TMJ symptoms of pain is often caused by inflammation of the joint (capsulitis) or by internal derangement where the fibro-cartilage disc (meniscus) becomes pulled forward in the joint by the pterygoid masticatory muscles.

 Normal healthy TMJ position with labels of each part.